Einstein-Yang-Mills-Lorentz black holes: SOLUTIONS OF THE EYM-LORENTZ

 When this metric is deduced from the equations corresponding to a pure gravitational theory, the new contributions from finite values of $\Upsilon$ are usually interpreted as short distance corrections of high-curvature terms in the Einstein-Hilbert action.
-From the EYM model point of view, these corrections are originated by the Yang-Mills contribution interacting with the gravitational attraction.
+From the EYM model point of view, these corrections originate with the Yang-Mills contribution interacting with the gravitational attraction.

 On the other hand, the metric solution takes the following form in the EYM weak coupling limit for the value $\sigma=1$: